ishohois/DivisionEngine2D/README.md

 # DivisionEngine2D
-A 2D game engine made wiith C++ and SDL2
+A 2D game engine made with C++ and SDL2